purduelac/ORB_SLAM3/README.md

 Fork of ORB-SLAM3 with ROS2 stereo_inertial and mono_inertial nodes for ROS2 Humble on Ubuntu 22.04.

+Remember to run `build.sh` in root and then navigate to `orbslam3ros2` and run `colcon build`, followed by `source install/setup.bash`.

+ROS Humble devcontainer included for convenience.

 # ORB-SLAM3

 ### V1.0, December 22th, 2021